harshikab2112/Basic-Registration-Form/README.md

 - Add new fields or modify the layout by editing `index.html`.
 - Adjust colors, fonts, or other styles by modifying `style.css`.

+## Acknowledgments
+Design inspiration from freeCodeCamp(https://www.freecodecamp.org/) Icons and fonts from Google Fonts or other sources.

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.